 A Galois field GF(2^m) has exactly 2^m elements.
 Arithmetic wraps around inside this field, so every non-zero element has a multiplicative inverse, and all linear systems behave nicely for coding.

-In practice, Reed-Solomon uses GF(2^8) for byte symbols.
+In practice, many Reed-Solomon deployments use GF(2^8) for byte symbols, though other symbol sizes are also used.
 The same linear algebra applies, but the math is done modulo a field polynomial instead of with reals.

 A simple erasure code end-to-end Link to heading